hhaassnnaaiinn/Loyva-Website/src/content/security-alarm/-index.md

 asset management today."

 # services:
-#   enable: true
+  enable: false
 #   # Content for the feature highlights are in sections/services.md

 integrationTools:
-  enable: true
+  enable: false
   # Content for the integration tools are in sections/integration-tools.md
 faq:
-  enable: true
+  enable: false
   # Content for the FAQ are in sections/faq.md

 ---